-the negative relationship does indeed hold within country groups, region dummies are included in the regressions reported in subsection 4.3.
-If clustering is the only explanation for the apparent negative relationship, then the region dummies will be significant and the slope parameter on the hidden economy share will be insignificant.
-The second question regards any potential outliers.
+in subsection 4.3.

+Inspection of Figures 1 to 4 raises questions regarding outlier countries.
 One evident outlier in Figure 1 is Panama.
 Panama's economy does not fit the model described by the theory in Section 3 because the Panamanian Balboa is fixed at a one-to-one parity with the US Dollar.
 US dollar notes (and locally minted coins) are used as currency, hence, Panama does not have its own independent monetary policy and is therefore excluded from the regression analysis in subsection 4.3.
-From Table 1 one sees that though Panama's mean fiscal-tax rate is 0.174, the fiscal-tax rate is only 0.072 and the inflation rate is rate is only 0.009, this makes Panama an outlier in terms of its tax-ratios $(\tau/i,$ τ/p).
+From Table 1 one sees that though Panama's mean fiscal-tax rate is 0.174, the fiscal-tax rate is only 0.072 and the inflation rate is only 0.009, this makes Panama an outlier in terms of its tax-ratios $(\tau/i, \tau/\pi)$.
 The fact that Panama is an outlier in terms of its hidden economy share is not the reason for its exclusion.
 Panama's large hidden economy share (0.354) is a consequence of illegal trafficking along the Panama Canal both between the Americas and across the Atlantic and Pacific Oceans, see CIA (2004).
-Another outlier evident in Figure 1 is Belgium.
-From Table 1 it seems that Belgium has a particularly high fiscal-tax rate at 0.420, however, there seems to be no particular justification for its exclusion.
+Other evident outliers in the Figures are Belgium and Argentina.
+From Table 1 it seems that Belgium has a particularly high fiscal-tax rate at 0.420 and Argentina has a particularly low mean inflation rate of 0.033.
+There seems to be no particular justification for excluding Argentina and Belgium and they are therefore kept in the regression analysis.
 Finally, the United States is a potential outlier.
 The reason for this is that the United States is able to raise large amounts of seigniorage without this affecting its own monetary policy because the world economy uses US Dollars for international transactions.
 Despite this, the United States is included in the regression analysis.